Aaronson History, Family Crest & Coats of Arms

 The history of the Aaronson family name begins after the Norman Conquest of 1066.
 They lived in Norfolk.
 Their name, however, derives from their place of residence prior to the Norman Conquest of England in 1066, Airaines, in Somme, France.

 Early Origins of the Aaronson family

 This web page shows only a small excerpt of our Aaronson research.
-Another 78 words (6 lines of text) covering the year 1548 is included under the topic Early Aaronson History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1548, 1576, 1617 and 1578 are included under the topic Early Aaronson History in all our PDF Extended History products and printed products wherever possible.

 Aaronson Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Irons, Kenirons, Hirons, Iron, Hieron and others.

 Early Notables of the Aaronson family (pre 1700)